MarioNagi/python-scraping-with-selenium/README.md

 https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/

-please note that, the web driver version must be the same as your website driver
+please note that, the web driver version must be the same as your web browser driver

 ## Registering the driver and getting the data: